jjyr/buddy-alloc/README.md

 ## Why

-I want to use the `alloc` crate in the CKB-VM(an embedded-like environment) without introducing libc; to implement a pure Rust memory allocator comes to my head, buddy memory allocation is simple and efficient enough for my use case, it may be used in other similar embedded environments.
+My original intention is to enable `alloc` crate for no-std Rust in CKB-VM without introducing LibC.
+I choose the buddy allocation algorithm since it's simple, efficient enough, and It's easy to extended or composited with other memory allocation strategies.
+This crate is designed to be used in general environment, it should be able to used in similar embedded environments.

 ## License